pythonkenyard/overeddit/README.md

 ### Running instructions:
 Download the script main.py
 Add your bearer token to line 5? # if you need help to find this. open reddit press F12 and search gql then scroll down to the authorisation and copy(https://imgur.com/pdnGTKT)
-i listed id as a compulsory item also. however its unclear if this is required as i did not test it without. this is a parameter in the gpl post.
+Add your id number in line 6? also. its unclear if this is required as i did not test it without. this is a parameter in the gpl post request as a parameter when editing a post in browser after it failed via api.
 you can edit optional settings if you choose

 Once you edited the script, open cmd and run the script (in cmd type python main.py or python "c:/user/desktop/main.py" - wherever the file is located